Healthy watersheds benefit wildlife and the public.

 The DWR's Great Basin Research Center, located in Ephraim, Utah, conducts forest- and rangeland-restoration research.
 The center's primary objective is to improve the DWR's capability to restore poor-condition big game winter ranges.

 The DWR's seed warehouse plays a key role in Utah's Watershed Restoration Initiative.
 Seed from the warehouse is planted in areas after wildfires, prescribed burns and mechanical treatments.
-For more information on the seed warehouse and its recent expansion, see the fact sheet — (PDF format).

 There are a variety of methods that can increase the diversity of beneficial grasses, forbs and shrubs — and improve mule deer habitat — in Utah's rangelands.